Chelsea Flower Show Tickets Guide

 Chelsea Flower Show food and drink: where to eat?

-Where to Eat at the show.
+Where to Eat at the Show.
 With plenty of places to eat, Chelsea doesn’t limit your gastronomical options.
 Be sure to buy your Chelsea Flower Show Tickets now.
 Bring a picnic and immerse yourself in the great outdoors at the Picnic Pavilion, a special area for dedicated al-fresco diners, or if you’ve had enough of the rain, why not while away the afternoon in one of the restaurants Chelsea Flower Show has on-site?

 The Rock Bank Restaurant (menu here) operates a full service if Pimm’s and strawberries aren’t enough to sate you, or there’s the Bandstand Restaurant, to name but a few of the dozens of food vendors operating during the show.

-Best restaurants near to the show:
+Best restaurants near the show: